MiguelCatalan/Surgeon/README.md

 ##What is this?
 **For the Android developers that love to split the strings files, will have to suffer when they have to add translations.** It is hard to know if there is a new string searching in each file for each translation.

-Surgeon it is a simple script that finds all the string files, merges them and compares each translation to find the differences.
-Finally generates a new file with the missing translation in each language.
+Surgeon it is a simple script that **finds all the string files, merges them and compares each translation to find the differences**.
+Finally generates a new file with the missing translations in each language.

 ##How do I use it?

-Just place the script in the proyect directory, **at the same level of the app** directory, and execute it in the terminal:
+- Edit the *config.py* file and put the name and the path of your project
+- And run the script with

 		python surgeon.py

+Easy isn't it?

 ##Don't be shy
-Pull requests are welcome.
-Lets put this newbie surgeon to the top of the wall of fame.
+Pull requests are more than welcome.
+I am not an expert in Python so lets put this newbie surgeon to the top of the wall of fame.

 ##License
 	Copyright 2015 Miguel Catalan Bañuls